mher/flower/docs/config.rst

   - GitLab `flower.views.auth.GitLabLoginHandler`
   - Okta `flower.views.auth.OktaLoginHandler`

-See also :ref:`Authentication` for usage examples
+Custom handlers can be specified by their fully qualified import path.
+See :ref:`custom-authentication` for an example.

 .. _purge_offline_workers: